 It might be time to awkwardly position your fur baby over that knee that never stops bothering you.

 5. Keeps You Active

-If you’re someone that works from home or have a desk job that doesn’t allow you to get off your feet, your cat is the purrrfect excuse to sneak in some exercise along with play time.
+If you’re someone that works from home or have a desk job that doesn’t allow you to get off your feet, your cat is the perfect excuse to sneak in some exercise along with playtime.
 Your pet is the pestering trainer you need to be a little more healthy because I’m sure they will meow and howl unless you spend at least 15 mins a day playing with them.

 6. Help Children With Autism